openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 60: Too low temperature limit

 Too low temperature limit
-This parameter determines the temperature at which the device sends a command to the associated device - to turn ON device or to turn OFF device.
-Too low temperature limit is used with Association Group 4.
-• Default value 50 (Too low temperature limit is 5.0 °C)
-• 1 - 1000 = 0.1 °C to 100.0 °C, step is 0.1 °C.
-• 1001 - 1150: - 0.1 °C to – 15.0 °C
+This parameter determines the temperature at which the device sends a command to the associated device - to turn ON device or to turn OFF device.<br /&gtToo low temperature limit is used with Association Group 4. <br /&gt• Default value 50 (Too low temperature limit is 5.0 °C)<br /&gt • 1 - 1000 = 0.1 °C to 100.0 °C, step is 0.1 °C.<br /&gt • 1001 - 1150: - 0.1 °C to – 15.0 °C
 Values in the range 1 to 1150 may be set.

 The manufacturer defined default value is ```50```.